These driving gigs are popular for a reason: they provide realtively stable work, a solid hourly wage, and are extremely accessible.

 Here are a few pros and cons to help you decide if Roadie is a good choice for you!

-- Excellent way to make money with a truck
+- Excellent way to make money with a cargo van or truck

 - Know how much you’re getting paid upfront